shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-a-performance-goal-to-a-line-item.md

 When you have finished setting the performance goal for the line item, click the **Save** button.
 This takes you back to [Explore Line Items](explore-line-items.md).
 You can view the performance goals on the line item by hovering over the row for that line item and clicking the graph icon that appears.
 This takes you to [View Line Item Details](view-line-item-details.md), which contains details about all of the settings for that line item.

 > [!NOTE]
-> During learn, the Xandr platform will continuously review the  campaign's performance and exclude low-performing inventory to help the campaign optimize faster.
+> During learn, the Microsoft Advertising platform will continuously review the  campaign's performance and exclude low-performing inventory to help the campaign optimize faster.
 Once the campaign moves into the optimization phase, performance goals on the line item perform a bid/no bid check using the data collected in the learn phase to determine a valuation.
 The default threshold for moving into the optimization phase is three success events.
 This setting can be changed using the **Phase Thresholds** setting under **Optimization Levers** at the campaign level.
 For more details about optimization, see [Optimization Levers](optimization-levers.md).

 ## Related topics